fChristenson/sassy-stats/README.md

 ## Usage
 `sassy-stats <directory>`

-Sassy will spit out a list of how many references it found of:
+Sassy-stats will spit out a list of how many references it found of:
 * Colors
 * Fonts
 * Mixins
 * Functions
 * Variables

+## Submitting a bug report
+If you want to help make the tool better please submit the reference name, what you expect the number to be and the files where the reference is found.